 - Find a solution that allows your team to have separate calls at the same time.
 This will reduce customer waiting time as more employees can pitch in to answer calls from customers around the world.

-- Ensure your provider offers the essential features your team may need, such as call recording, voicemail transcriptions, and shared numbers.
+- Ensure your Canadian virtual number provider offers the essential features your team may need, such as call recording, voicemail transcriptions, and shared numbers.
 And if they want to keep their existing numbers, you’ll want to find a vendor who could provide free number porting.

 - Consider the app integrations available with a provider.
 The best toll-free number providers are those that offer third-party integrations with apps you already use.